Chitrae92/HTTPWebServer/readme.md

 - It then parses the HTTP request from client to identify the HTTP method, requested resource and HTTP version.
 - If the request is a bad request then it returns error 400.
 - The server program handles only GET methods and returns 501 error for other HTTP methods.
-- If the HTTP version is not 1.0 or 1.1 it returns 505 error.
+- If the HTTP version is not 1.0 or 1.1, it returns 505 error.
 - If the requested file is available in the server directory, it checks for the file permissions.
 If the access permission is not there, program returns 403 Forbidden error.
 - Otherwise, the program responds to the client with the requested files and closes the connection after serving the request with status as 200.
-- If the file is not found it returns 404 File not found error.
+- If the file is not found, it returns 404 File not found error.

 ##### Following are the HTTP Status codes used in the program:
 - 200 - OK